Inspiration for Book Clubs

 Fact & Fiction: at the East Branch, second Tuesday of the month at 10:00 AM.

-Fiction: at the Main Library, third Wednesday of the month at 7:00 PM and the following Thursday at 10:00 AM.
+Fiction: at the Main Library, third Wednesday of the month at 7:00 PM.

 Narrative Nonfiction: at the Main Library, first Thursday of the month at 10:00 AM.